Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing

-Stemming from the above, we propose an architecture with a clear distinction between \textit{quantum control} and \textit{quantum data plan}, as summarized in Table~\ref{tab:02}, where the EDC implements control plane functionalities, while the ESPs implement data plane functionalities.
+Stemming from the above, the proposed EDC-based architecture establishes a clear separation between \textit{control plane} and \textit{data plane} -- a necessary condition for scalability.
+In this architectural separation, the EDC is responsible for control-plane functionalities, while the ESPs handle data plane functionalities, as summarized in Table~\ref{tab:02}.

+As for the control plane, it is important to note that the quantum routing literature is already very extensive, with significant progress made in the field.
+Representative works include \cite{Cal-17,LeNgu22,CheXueLi-24,AbaCubMai-25}.
+However, a common trait of these approaches is their reliance on classical communications for the control-plane functionalities.
+This aspect is thoroughly analyzed and highlighted in the most recent and comprehensive survey by Abane \textit{et al.}~\cite{AbaCubMai-25}.
+Consequently, network control in the state-of-the-art solutions remains completely rooted in the classical infrastructure, which, as discussed in Sec.~\ref{sec:1}, poses fundamental scalability limitations.
+Conversely, our work departs from this paradigm by advocating for \textit{quantum-native control functionalities}, thereby unlocking scalability at the architectural level.

-As for the control plane, it is worthwhile to note that state-of-the-art quantum routing literature \cite{CheXueLi-24} has designed so far control functions, by exploiting only classical communications \cite{AbaCubMai-25}.
-Conversely, we advocate for \textit{quantum-native control functionalities}.
-More in detail, we design a quantum control plane where routing information is encoded into quantum states by leveraging the quantum addressing scheme, designed in Sec.~\ref{sec:2.6}.
+More in detail, we design a \textit{quantum control plane}, where routing information is encoded into quantum states, by leveraging the quantum addressing scheme designed in Sec.~\ref{sec:2.6}.
 These ``quantum-encoded routes'' are then stored within quantum routing tables and manipulated through quantum operations for the forwarding.
 This approach allows scalable and efficient path selection, without requiring persistent global network knowledge, as shown in Sec.~\ref{sec:3}.